pran-7-5/eco_style/README.md

 LED Bulb - 4 watts (study room) to 9 watts(outside) enough, golden yellow color light, use white color light outside or bathroom but not living room, bed room...white emits UV...can damage eyes = 1 USD max(availiable all around the world)

-fan - 30 to 40 watts, bldc motor fans = 30 USD max(availiable all around the world)
+BLDC fan - 30 to 40 watts, bldc motor fans = 30 USD max(availiable all around the world)

-stove - wood fire, cast iron hot plate cooker(heating coil inside) not induction cooker(magnetism) = 20 USD max(availiable all around the world)
+stove - wood fire, cast iron hot plate cooker(heating coil inside) by solar.... not induction cooker(magnetism) = 20 USD max(availiable all around the world)

-water purifier - live near river drink direct, well water drink direct....never use RO - its equivalent to distilled water used in big batteries and has nothing in it, no minerals
+water purifier - live near river drink direct, well water drink direct(not steady wells/only stream wells)....never use RO - its equivalent to distilled water used in big batteries and has nothing in it, no minerals

 1 star = very high consumption, highest bill, lowest efficincy 2